youngsoo1-Kim/next-useragent/README.md

 `next-useragent` is simple to use.
 Give access to user-agent details anywhere using `withUserAgent` method.

-* Passed as an `ua` property in the context of the `getInitialProps` method.
+* As ua property of context of `getInitialProps`.
-* Providing the following props to your component as `ua`.
+* As component ua property of `this.props`

 Example usage:

 ```
 import React from 'react'
-import { UserAgentProps, parse } from 'next-useragent'
+import { UserAgentProps, withUserAgent } from 'next-useragent'

 class IndexPage extends React.Component<UserAgentProps> {